openstack/openstack-manuals/doc/config-ref-rst/source/block-storage/drivers/hds-hnas-driver.rst

 HNAS driver supports differentiated types of service using the service labels.
-It is possible to create up to four types of them, as gold, platinum, silver and ssd, for example.
+It is possible to create up to four types of them, as gold, platinum, silver, and ssd, for example.

 After creating the services in the XML configuration file, you must configure one ``volume_type`` per service.
 Each ``volume_type`` must